Camping out: what is it?

 Before you put your baby into the cot, make sure that your baby is fed, well and comfortable.
 Then put your baby into the cot and follow these steps to help baby settle using camping out:

 - Place a bed, mattress or chair next to your baby’s cot.

 - Lie or sit next to your baby, and pat or stroke baby off to sleep.

 - When your baby is asleep, you can leave the room.

-- When your baby is used to falling asleep like this (usually three nights), start reducing how much you pat or touch your baby until your baby can fall asleep without patting or touching.
+- When your baby is used to falling asleep like this (usually three nights), start reducing how much you pat or touch your baby until baby can fall asleep without patting or touching.

-- When your baby is used to falling asleep without patting (usually another three nights), move your bed, mattress or chair away from the cot a short distance (30-40 cm).
+- When your baby is used to falling asleep without patting (usually another three nights), move your bed, mattress or chair a short distance away from the cot (30-40 cm).
 Stay in the bed, mattress or chair until your baby falls asleep.